hkjn/decenter.world/bitcoin.md

 adjusted by the Bitcoin software every 2016 blocks, and targets a rate of block production of one block every 10 minutes.
-Since the puzzle involves finding an input to a hash function, the blocks are produced every 10 minute on average only, and can arrive faster or slower than that as well.
+Since the puzzle involves finding an input to a hash function, the blocks are produced every 10 minutes _on average_, the actual time of arrival of blocks can be faster or slower than that in practice.

 This means that every Bitcoin node starting up for the first time can start talking to other nodes around it,